Machilipatnam: Geographical area

 Machilipatnam city is at on the southeast coast of India and in the east coast of Andhra Pradesh.
-The city has an average elevation of 14 meters (45 feet).
+The city has an average elevation of 14 m.

 Climate

 Machilipatnam (city) gets most of its annual rainfall due to the southwest monsoon.
 It has a tropical savanna climate (Köppen climate classification Aw) with hot summers and moderate winters.
 The hottest months are between April and June.
 The average normal rainfall in the district is 959 mm and Machilipatnam is vulnerable to high surges of the sea due to cyclones.
 The 1864 Machilipatnam Cyclone claimed to have killed at least 30,000 people.
 The 1977 Andhra Pradesh cyclone crossed the coast near Nizampatnam and took approximately 10,000 lives.
 As the storm approached the coast, gale winds reaching 200 km/h lashed Prakasam, Guntur, Krishna, East Godavari and West Godavari districts.
-A storm surge, 5 meters high, inundated the Krishna estuary and the coast south of the city (Bandar).
+A 5 m storm surge inundated the Krishna estuary and the coast south of the city (Bandar).

 On 8 December 2004, a high capacity S-Band Doppler cyclone warning radar was installed, commissioned and made operational at the city by the German manufacturer Gematronik.
 With the installation of the radar, it is hoped the state will be better equipped to track cyclones.
 The facility will monitor the 960 km long coastline of the state.